Neoj1sec142/Java-etc/sect2/wrapper-classes/wrappers.md

 * Float - float type value in an object, single field type float.
 * Double - wraps a primiive double into an object.
 Tis class is useful in providing vairous methods that can be used to convert a double to a String and vice vera
 * Boolean - wraps a primitive boolean and contains only a single param either T/F

+# Working with Wrappers:
+- in java we can use the valueOf() method to convert primitive types into corresponding objects.
+- similarly, to convert objects into the primitive types, we can use the corresponding value methods(intValue(), doubleValue(), etc) present in each wrapper class